 Comparing the UK and USA Healthcare Systems

-If you move from the UK to the USA, you will see many differences in the healthcare systems that you have access to.
-In the USA, healthcare is provided largely by private companies, and is funded predominantly by individuals purchasing their own insurance, or through health insurance policies provided by the companies that they are employed by.
+In the USA, healthcare is provided largely by private companies, and is funded predominantly by individuals purchasing their own insurance, or through health insurance policies provided by their employers.
 This means that the result is a fragmented system that gives varying levels of access and healthcare depending on how much you are able to afford.

 Another difference is with the level of involvement that the government has in the UK and USA in respect of the provision on health services.
-In the USA the government has a smaller role, whilst in the UK the government is responsible for the majority of health care provision.
+Healthcare is largely publicly provided in the UK, so hospitals and clinics are government-run, and doctors may be NHS employees or contracted.
+In the USA the government has a smaller role, so the system is predominantly private, including hospitals and insurance companies.
+Some public hospitals and programs exist, but most services are privately managed.

 US Healthcare System Pros and Cons